 Combi boiler for a large house

 In a nutshell combi boilers heat water for the central heating system and hot water demands, normally without a hot water storage cylinder.
 For this reason, they can struggle to cope with the hot water demands of multiple bathrooms properties that you might have in a 5 bedroom house for example.
-But we have a solution to this- read on
+But we have a solution to this issue with the best combi boilers for a large property -please read on

 What are combi boilers, and what do they do ?